tomvanlieshout/funda_lite/README.md

 ## How to run

-This Flutter project can be run on any emulator or physical device with the following command:
+Inside `gateway.dart`, change line 7 to have a valid API key.
+Otherwise, the app will show error messages.
+Then run the app with the following command:

 ```flutter run```